SAGE Summer Community participants are seeking ways to manage powerful emotions but are not struggling with thoughts of suicide or self-harm.

 This DBT summer community group is a less intensive option for young adults between the ages of 18 and 30 who are seeking ways to manage powerful emotions but are not struggling with thoughts of suicide or self-harm.
 The members of this group are generally able to attend school/jobs/group/social events without external support.
 Participants do not need to be in individual therapy to participate in SAGE Summer Community.

-Participants must commit to the full six weeks of skills training and may join summer skills at the following dates in 2021:
+Participants must commit to the full six or nine weeks (see below) of skills training and may join summer skills on specific dates throughout the summer.

 Do you need to be in individual therapy while in this group?

 No, you do not need an individual therapist, or you can have an individual therapist who does not practice DBT.
 We recognize that DBT skills are life skills, and helpful for everyone regardless of ability to function in school, jobs and relationships.
 If you develop more serious problems that interfere with your ability to function, we may recommend a more intensive level of care, such as individual therapy and SAGE I Foundations.